lfn-cnti/bestpractices/doc/cbpps/0001-cnf-best-practice-proposal-process.md

 - [ ] (R) CBPP approvers have approved the CBPP status as `implementable`
 - [ ] (R) CBPP summary, motivation and best practice details are appropriately documented
-- [ ] (R) Test plan is in place, giving consideration to CNF Test Suite input
+- [ ] (R) Test plan is in place, giving consideration to CNTI Test Catalog input
 - [ ] (R) Scoring has been determined
 - [ ]   "Implementation History" section is up-to-date
 - [ ]    Supporting documentation—e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes

 ## **Summary**

-A standardized development process for CNF Best Practices is proposed, in order to:
+A standardized development process for CNTI Best Practices is proposed, in order to:

 - provide a common structure for proposing Best Practices
 - ensure that the motivation for a Definition is clear